anashamidkh/buying-frenzy/README.md

    ```
 2. List top y restaurants that have more or less than x number of dishes within a price range, ranked alphabetically.
 More or less (than x) is a parameter that the API allows the consumer to enter:

-   **Description:** The API will return restaurants names on basis of provided parameters.
+   **Description:** The API will return restaurant's names on basis of provided parameters.
 In case, if both greaterThan and lessThan is passed in request, then priority will be given to greaterThan automatically.
 If both are not provided in request then error will be thrown.

    **URL:** ```{{URL}}/restaurants/top?limit=3&greaterThan=1&lessThan=3&minPrice=10.15&maxPrice=15```